Large rainbow trout are our primary quarry in area private lakes.

 The rates below do not include the access fees charged by the landowners (usually called rod fees).
-When me make reservations with the lakes on your behalf, these fees will be charged along with your deposit to the shop.
+When we make reservations with the lakes on your behalf, these fees will be charged along with your deposit to the shop.

-Lake trips are ideal for any anglers who want to fish from a boat when the Yellowstone is in runoff, for anglers who don't want the fast-paced trip of a river float but nevertheless prefer to be in a boat, for anglers with limited mobility, for less-experienced anglers who don't want to take a walk trip, for those who want to ensure limited competition from other anglers, for anyone coming between mid-April and mid-June or after September 20, and for anyone who wants to catch large fish.
+Lake trips are ideal for any anglers who want to fish from a boat when the Yellowstone is in runoff, for anglers who don't want the fast-paced trip of a river float but nevertheless prefer to be in a boat, for anglers with limited mobility, for less-experienced anglers who don't want to take a walk trip, for those who want to ensure limited competition from other anglers, for anyone coming between mid-April and mid-June or after September 20, and for anyone who wants to target large fish.

 Please note that availability for lake trips is quite limited, both because these waters are private and only allow a few anglers each day, including anglers booked with guide services besides our own, and because only two of our full time staff and two of our core independent guides work on the lakes.
 Trips can usually be arranged on short notice prior to mid-June and in October, but for trips at other times, we suggest booking as soon as possible to ensure we can make a reservation on your behalf at the lake of your choice.